PeepTheMoon/SEI-novus/README.md

 This project is written in vanilla Javascript only.
 I had issues getting the bar chart oriented horizontally so it is vertical instead.

-I ran out of time to implement a dropdown to choose between age and salary metrics and did not have time to complete the sorting feature (tasks 6 and 7).
+I ran out of time to implement a dropdown to choose between age and salary metrics (task 7).

 ---